oktadev/okta-blog/_source/_posts/2024-04-30-spring-api-fga.md

 ---
 layout: blog_post
-title: "Fine Grained Authorization (FGA) in a Spring Boot API"
+title: "Adding Fine-Grained Authorization (FGA) to a Spring Boot API with OpenFGA"
 author: jimena-garbarino
 by: contractor
 communities: [security,java]
-description: "How to add Fine Grained Authorization (FGA) to a Spring Boot API using the OpenFGA Spring Boot starter"
+description: "How to add Fine-Grained Authorization (FGA) to a Spring Boot API using the OpenFGA Spring Boot starter"
 tags: []
 tweets:
 - ""